alphasentaurii/alphasentaurii/_posts/2020-04-01-starskope-cyberoptic-artificial-telescope.markdown

 My recommendations are the following:

 1. Use datasets from the MAST website (via API) to incorporate other calculations of the star's properties as features to be used for classification algorithms.
 Furthermore, attempt other types of transformations and normalizations on the data before running the model - for instance, apply Fourier transform and phase folding.

 2. Combine data from multiple campaigns and perhaps even multiple telescopes (for instance, matching sky coordinates and time intervals between K2, Kepler, and TESS for a batch of stars that have overlapping observations - this would be critical for finding transit periods that are longer than the campaigns of a single telecope's observation period).

 3. Explore using computer vision on not only the Full Frame images we can collect from telescopes like TESS, but also on spectographs of the flux values themselves.
 The beauty of machine learning is our ability to rely on the computer to pick up very small nuances in differences that we ourselves cannot see with our own eyes.

 4. Explore using autoencoded machine learning algorithms with Restricted Boltzmann Machines - this type of model has proven to be incredibly effective in the image analysis of handwriting as we've seen applied the MNIST dataset - let's find out if the same is true for images of stars, be they the Full Frame Images or spectographs.

 # Future Work

 To continue this project, I'll take another approach for detecting exoplanets using computer vision to analyze images of spectographs of this same star flux data set.
-In part II (notebook `[starskøpe-2]`) I use Restricted Boltzmann Machines on Fourier-transformed spectograph images of the Flux data for K2.
+In part II [starskøpe-2 I use Restricted Boltzmann Machines on Fourier-transformed spectograph images of the Flux data for K2.
 These are then stacked on top of each other as layers in a Deep Boltzmann Machine neural network.
 In part III (notebook `[starskøpe-3]`) I will apply a similar technique using data from TESS.

 For triage/vetting purposes, this model could be useful for scientists.
 However, I would like to extend the model's capability using a multiclassification algorithm that can tell us not only if there is a transiting body, but how many, as well as additional information about the star's properties.
 The latter could be done by training another model on stellar parameters, and then stacking the two together into one neural network.